tnballo/scapegoat/README.md

     * Caveat: you'll likely want to use more than 3 functions, resulting in more executable code getting included.
 18.8KB is a floor.

 * [Stack space demo](https://github.com/tnballo/scapegoat/blob/master/examples/tiny_map.rs) - `SGMap<u8, u8>` with a 256 pair capacity: 2.6KB.
     * Caveat: 2-3x more stack space is required for runtime book keeping in operations like rebalancing.
-2.6KB is the static size of the arena and all auxiliary metadata (e.g. storage cost).
+2.6KB is the static size (e.g. storage cost).

 #### Trusted Dependencies